TeskaLabs/splang-docs/docs/expressions/list.md

 from: <list>
 ```

 `index` is an integer (number).

-`index` can be negative, in that case, it specifies an item from the end of the list.
+It can be negative, in that case, it specifies an item from the end of the list.
 Items are indexed from the 0, it means that the first item in the list has an index 0.

 If the `index` is out of bound of the list, the statement returns with error.